juliansaar/Innoprojekt/README.md

 # Innoprojekt

-Innovation project about industrial data stories
+Innovation project about industrial data stories <br>
+If you need the credentials for the prod database, please contact one of the Contributers

 ## Local Development Angular
 ### Prerequisites